Find Schools

 $22,683 Avg Student Debt

-By the time they get their degree, students from this school have racked up an average of $22,683 in student loans.
+On average, students take out $22,683 in loans while pursuing their degree.
 If you borrow this amount, expect your monthly student loan payment to be around $454, assuming you are on a 10-year repayment plan.
-During the early years of their career, Chaminade University of Honolulu graduates make an average of $46,411 annually.
+Once they receive their degree, Chaminade University of Honolulu graduates enter the workforce, making an average salary of $46,411 during the early year of their career.

 Notes and References